 - What programme did you watch?

 - Which radio station(s), if any, do you listen to? [station optoins]

 - When do you usually listen to them? [time options]

 - Which social media apps do you have on your phone?

 - Please rank which you use most to least

-Finally you can learn more about their brand interests and loyalties, such as the brands they use (or know) in your space, and why they feel that way.
-For example:
+Finally you can learn more about your audience's brand interests and loyalties, such as the brands they use (or know) in your space, and why they feel that way:

 - Why do you use [brand]?

 - Please tick all of [brand]’s products that you use on a regular basis.

 - Please choose the one product that [brand] make that you couldn’t live without.